qeed97/SolarWatch/README.md

       ```bash
       dotnet ef migrations add InitialCreate
       ```
-      this will create a migration script to run when you run the project.
+      to create a migration.
+The application will apply the migrations in the Program.cs file.
 		- Finally, we can run
       ```bash
       docker compose up --build